Coffee-Nerd/Coffee-Nerd/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=coffee-nerd&label=Profile%20views&color=0e75b6&style=flat" alt="coffee-nerd" /> </p>
  Hi there!
 I'm Jeff, a highly motivated professional with a passion for blending technology and customer experience.
 With over a decade in management, project management, and consulting, I'm no stranger to solving complex challenges and leading teams to success.<br><br>

- I'm a software developer with experience in HTML, CSS, PHP, Lua, JavaScript, Astro, Tauri, Flutter, and many more..
-I've developed various applications and bots focused on automation, communication, and gaming, and utilities.
+ I'm a software developer with experience in a diverse set of languages.
+I've developed various applications and bots focused on SaaS, automation, communication, gaming, and utilities.

  My strengths in clear and open communication, problem-solving, and efficiency translate seamlessly into the tech industry.